chaitumacherla/key_logger/README.md

 2.Remote Keylogger: It records the keys entered in target computer for a specific timeinterval.

-Here, we are trying create a keylogger for a specific timeinterval.
+Here, we are trying create a remote keylogger for a specific timeinterval.